garg-aayush/pytorch-pl-hydra-templates/README.md

 ```
 </details>

-Apart from the main config, there are separate configs for optimizers, modules, dataloaders and loggers.
-For example, this is a optimizer config:
+Apart from the main config, there are separate configs for optimizers, modules, dataloaders, loggers, etc. For example, this is a optimizer config:
 <details>
 <summary><b>Show example optimizer config</b></summary>